 Atmel ATmega168 RS232

-I've decided to try out the Atmel microcontrollers to replace the PICMicro I used in the Picarus project I've been working on and off on.
-This circuit and code will also be used in the Majblomma ][ project that my friend Oliver Hillmann and I have been talking about/working on.
+I've decided to try out the Atmel microcontrollers to replace the PICMicro I used in a previous project I've been working on and off on.

 The purpose of this page is to serve as a journal for what I have working with the ATmega168 already and maybe as a guide for other people wanting to use Atmel microcontrollers for RS232 communication.